vercel/next.js/examples/with-reasonml-todo/README.md

 # Example app using ReasonML & ReasonReact components

-This example builds upon the original `with-reasonml` example to sho how a global state object can be used to track state across page within the application.
+This example builds upon the original `with-reasonml` example to show how a global state object can be used to track state across page within the application.

 It is intended to show how to build a simple, stateful application using hooks